-British feedback machine Ned’s Atomic Dustbin toured for over a year as the opening act for The Wonder Stuff, Pop Will Eat Itself and Jesus Jones – exposure which helped their reputation as a live band bursting with energy band enthusiasm.
+British feedback machine Ned’s Atomic Dustbin – the name was taken from The Goon Show – formed in the West Midlands in 1988 and after dubious Goth beginnings they toured for over a year as the opening act for The Wonder Stuff, Pop Will Eat Itself and Jesus Jones – exposure which helped their reputation as a live band bursting with energy band enthusiasm.

 In return, their album God Fodder (1991) – which included their #1 UK indie hit Kill Your Television – became a steady alternate seller.
-Featuring duelling basses and hyperkinetic drums, the album merged danceable grooves with punk energy, thrilling a legion of skate punks and stage divers.
+Featuring duelling basses, hyperkinetic drums (and uniformly crimped hair) the album merged danceable grooves with punk energy, thrilling a legion of skate punks and stage divers.

 Their final album, Brainbloodvolume (1995), boasted a more diverse sound than their previous releases, moving away from the distinctive twin bass set-up to incorporate samplers and keyboards.